zylipku/zylipku.github.io/_teaching/2023-spring-advanced-algebra-II.md

 ### Clarification on LLM

-Assignments that include text generated from any large-scale language model (LLM) such as ChatGPT and its variants are strictly prohibited.
-However, you are allowed to use LLMs for generating templates for $\TeX$ scripts or polishing your assignments.
+<ins> Assignments that include text generated from any large-scale language model (LLM) such as ChatGPT and its variants are strictly prohibited.
+However, you are allowed to use LLMs for generating templates for $\TeX$ scripts or polishing your assignments. </ins>

 ## 作业提交方式